 To take a taxi or drive anywhere downtown would be a complete waste of time – the road system makes a mountain out of the smallest journey.
 With the specially-commissioned street art murals by artists from around the globe dotted along almost every stretch of bare wall, it’s so much quicker and interesting to walk everywhere, and it’s only 10 minutes from one end to the other.
 Spend the cab fare on a trip out to see Swiss artist Ugo Rondinone’s Seven Magic Mountains, instead.
 The two-year exhibition that launched in May 2016, made up of seven, thirty-five-feet high, neon-painted boulder totems, adds a jolly punch of colour to the Mojave Desert.
 Expect to pay circa $30 each way for an Uber, but think of it as money you’d have otherwise swindled at the Black Jack table if you spent your whole time on The Strip…

 Accommodation-wise, you may not have the big chain hotels down this end of town, but there are plenty of decent places to stay.
-For casual motel-style with clean rooms, comfy beds and a pool party atmosphere, book into Oasis at Gold Star.
+For casual motel-style with clean rooms, comfy beds and a pool party atmosphere, book into Oasis at Gold Spike.
 Across the road, there’s Downtown Grand, which is sleekly fresh from a recent renovation, and has a super rooftop pool area with bookable shaded cabanas for when you need to escape from the midday Nevada sun.

 The first and only other time I’ve been to Las Vegas was 12 years ago.
 Downtown wouldn’t have been on the cards then.
 The last 5-10 years have seen it transform, and the ongoing regeneration project, kicked off and largely funded by Zappos co-founder Tony Hsieh, shows no sign of slowing.
 It wasn’t a place I’d imagined settling into relaxed drinks and dinners with friends, or heading back to anytime soon.
 As the advertising campaign goes, ‘you know why you come here’.
 For me, it’s those endless blue skies and photogenic fluffy clouds; the superb street art around every corner; hints of the old in the neon signs; the little cocktail bars you could lose an evening in, and the breath-taking scenery to explore on its doorstep.